kvah/ling-573-offensive-tweet-detection/README.md

 condor_submit D3.cmd
 ```

+**Important Notes**
-Note: For the purposes of this deliverable, preprocessing and training are commented out from the main script (`D3_run.sh`).
-Occasionally, the prediction script (`src/lstm_predict.py`) would cause the condor job to get stuck, which we started experiencing on the day of the deadline: 5/8/22.
-If this happens, running the bash script locally instead of through a condor job should work.
+- For the purposes of this deliverable, preprocessing and training are commented out from the main script (`D3_run.sh`).
+- Occasionally, the prediction script (`src/lstm_predict.py`) would cause the condor job to get stuck, which we started experiencing on the day of the deadline: 5/8/22.
+If this happens, running the bash script locally instead of through the condor job should work.

 ```
 ./D3_run.sh